Consumer Medicine Information

 Do not give MAXALT Wafers to children under 18 years of age.

-The safety and effectiveness of MAXALT Wafers in children under 18 years have not been established.
+The safety and effectiveness of MAXALT Wafers in children under 18 years have not

 Before you start to take it